iGFerrari430/XiaowenZhu_Illumio_OA/README.md

   <li> testing the program with 10 million requests. <br/>
     Aiming to test the running time of the program under long input dataset.</li>
 </ol>
+The test files are in src folder, and the tests are in the main function of Firewall.java file.
 #### Result:
   <ul>
   <li> The first 4 cases passed with no errors. </li>